• Skip to primary navigation

 Rule #1, if your speaker or AVR supports HDMI input, you should NOT use an HDMI audio extractor.
 Period.

-HDMI has the capacity to transmit any tyes of audio signals.
+HDMI has the capacity to transmit any type of audio signal.
 It is superior to optical or coaxial cables.

 So, if your speaker or AVR supports HDMI input, you should always use it and connect Chromecast to it directly (or through a supported HDMI switch).